DharmaDoll/ModelForge/README.md

+# ModelForge
-# Forge system understanding.
-Automate threat modeling.
+`Forge system understanding.
+Automate threat modeling.`

 ModelForge is an AI-native platform that transforms code, cloud infrastructure, architecture diagrams, documents, and natural language into a unified system model.